A person reviewing a legal document in court

 • New South Wales had 65 cases (22%).

-WHS Prosecutions by jurisdiction
+WHS Prosecutions update by state

 Nationally, 293 prosecutions were recorded for breaches of WHS Acts and/or regulations.
 After reviewing the numbers, we observe: